Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 October 17, 2023

-Behavioral targeting is about listening to your audience, understanding their preferences, and reaching out to them with relevant content they’re actually interested in.
+Behavioral segmentation is about listening to your audience, understanding their preferences, and reaching out to them with relevant content they’re actually interested in.

 Devin Bhatia